jedestep/rust-scratchpad/README.md

 Some rust hackery, for educational purposes.

-### stream.rs
+### dset.rs
-Trait for easily representing a structure as a data stream.
-Implemented for built-in lists.
+An implementation of the disjoint-set data structure.